 I’m fed up with Twitter.
 Over the years the company has deliberately made its products worse in multiple, significant ways.
-It has also gone out of its way to ensure that racist, dangerous, and violent people have a platform with which to actively ruin society.
+It has also gone out of its way to ensure that racist, dangerous, and violent people have a platform with which to spew their hate.
 Most recently, it came to light that CEO Jack Dorsey personally overruled staff to keep Alex Jones—an unhinged, violent conspiracy theorist—and restore Richard Spencer—a literal fucking Nazi.

 I think Twitter as a concept can be a useful tool for society.
 But I worry that Twitter the company is hopelessly lost, and I’m done with it.